ohmymooon/idx-screening/README.md

-# Indonesia Stock Screener Runner
+# Indonesia Stock Screener CLI

 A specialized npm task runner for screening potential Indonesian stocks based on technical analysis.
 This tool runs automated screening sessions to identify promising investment opportunities in the Indonesia Stock Exchange (IDX).